idraakk/IIT_Madras_DevAssignments/README.md

-# IIT Madras - Modern Application Development Assignments
+# IIT Madras - Modern Application Development - I Assignments

 Welcome to my repository for the Modern Application Development course at IIT Madras.
 This README provides a week-by-week overview of the problems tackled, along with the topics and techniques covered.